 RfSC welcomes high quality proposals from researchers and practitioners which are focused on:

-- Social care needs and relevant outcomes (which could be quality of life, social or health care related, as appropriate to the study, population etc.)
+- Social care needs and relevant outcomes (which could be quality of life, improvement of social care and other interrelated factors, as appropriate to the study, population etc.)

 - Developing a more robust evidence base for current ways of working